Piedmont, California

-Piedmont is a small city located in Alameda County, California, United States, completely surrounded by the city of Oakland.
+Piedmont is a small city in Alameda County, California, United States, enclaved by the city of Oakland.
 Its residential population was 11,270 at the 2020 census.
 The name comes from the region of Piedmont in Italy, and it means 'foothill'.
 Piedmont was incorporated in 1907, and was developed significantly in the 1920s and 1930s.

 History

 The original neighborhood of Piedmont was larger than the current municipality of Piedmont, with the Mountain View Cemetery considered full part of the Piedmont neighborhood.

 Residents initially sought incorporation in 1907.
 Two elections were held among the citizens of Piedmont in 1907, both of which narrowly upheld the decision for Piedmont to become a separate city, rather than become a neighborhood within the city of Oakland.